 Appendix 4C Quarterly Activity Report

-/EIN News/ -- NEW YORK, Jan.
-31, 2023 (GLOBE NEWSWIRE) -- Mesoblast Limited (Nasdaq:MESO; ASX:MSB), global leader in allogeneic cellular medicines for inflammatory diseases, today provided an activity report for the second quarter ended December 31, 2022.
+NEW YORK, Jan.
+31, 2023 (GLOBE NEWSWIRE) -- Mesoblast Limited MESOMSB)), global leader in allogeneic cellular medicines for inflammatory diseases, today provided an activity report for the second quarter ended December 31, 2022.

 Financial Highlights